 FAQ

-Yes, we recommend it, especially to beginners.
-Knee pads protect the knees and skin when diving or sliding on the parquet.
-You could stop wearing knee pads only when you learn to dive correctly.
+Yes—especially beginners.
+Knee pads protect the knees and skin when diving or sliding on the court.
+Once you’ve mastered proper diving technique, you may choose to wear them less often.

 What type of knee pads do volleyball players wear?